GWorsnop/line-up-tech-test/README.md

 In this task there were a couple of small issues I spent a lot of time considering - the main one being managing state / using the store alongside URL params.
 In the end I could either get one or the other working, not both.
 There is some functionality there for the params, but I feel I am missing one small thing.
 I would love to discuss this with you in more detail at some stage.

+I have proposed a fix to the issue in a draft PR that changes the single source of truth back to the URL. https://github.com/GWorsnop/line-up-tech-test/pull/5 This would be my first area to focus on if I were to continue the task going forwards.
+The use of useNavigate allows for pagination to change the value of the URL rather than the store, meaning there is no conflicting state.

 In terms of styling, I intentionally tried to match the colour palette of your current website https://lineupnow.com/ - you can see the coolor palette I made here and used for the theme https://coolors.co/ffffff-f6f8fb-399ba2-012b4f-121212.

 There is lots of room for this task to be extended, I have shown some places it could for example in the header.
 Navigating to different pages across the site, including the home page which needs creating.